 LLM in Elder Law and Estate Planning

-Any attorney whose practice includes planning for the intergenerational transfer of wealth must have extensive knowledge of and training in a number of diverse areas of law, including wills and trusts, estate and fiduciary administration, income taxation, federal wealth transfer taxation, and the use of various entities and products (particularly trusts and insurance products) in wealth planning and management.
-An attorney who represents elderly clients must also develop expertise in social security law, Medicare, Medicaid, and other federal and state laws and regulations that directly affect these clients.
+The only live, interactive, online LLM in Elder Law and Estate Planning in the U.S., our program offers a unique opportunity for you to take your practice in a new direction or strengthen your expertise to advocate for elders and their families.
+In this 24-credit program, you will gain an extensive knowledge of and training in a number of diverse areas of law, including wills and trusts, estate and fiduciary administration, income taxation, federal wealth transfer taxation, and the use of various entities and products (particularly trusts and insurance products) in wealth planning and management.
+The program also develops expertise in social security law, Medicare, Medicaid, and other federal and state laws and regulations that directly affect these clients.
+You can enroll part-time or full-time in the fall or spring.

-Full-time LLM students take 12 academic credits in each semester.
-They take 6 two-credit courses in the first semester and 4 two-credit courses plus the four- credit capstone course in the second semester.
-Full-time students attend classes on Monday, Tuesday and Wednesday either in the late afternoon or evening.
+As a full-time student, you will take 12 academic credits in each semester.
+This includes 6 two-credit courses in the first semester and 4 two-credit courses plus the four-credit capstone course in the second semester.
+Full-time students attend classes on Monday, Tuesday, and Wednesday either in the late afternoon or evening.

 Albany Law School